Kintuda/configs/README.md

 # Development configuration
-My personal development configuration
+My personal dev configuration, tested on Fedora (Gnome and i3), arch with i3 and Macos.

-Put the files in the appropriate folders, the folders fish, i3, omf, polybar, rofi should be placed inside ``` ~/.config ```
+To configure the dotfile, clone the repo and start copying the files on to the appropriate folders inside .config file. fish, i3, omf, polybar, rofi should be placed inside ``` ~/.config ```

 vscode/settings.json should be placed inside vscode installation folder, or copied the content into settings.json inside editor.